DGAP-Public Voting Rights: KAP-Beteiligungs-AG (english) () | aktiencheck.de

 dpa-AFX

-DGAP Voting Rights Announcement: KAP-Beteiligungs-AG KAP-Beteiligungs-AG: Release according to Article 26, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution
+DGAP Voting Rights Announcement: KAP-Beteiligungs-AG Correction of a release from 21.12.2016, 10:57 CET/CEST - KAP-Beteiligungs-AG: Release according to Article 26, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution

 ---------------------------------------------------------------------------